 - See Garmin inReach Explorer+

-- or check out our best personal locator beacons (and satellite messengers) for 2022
+- or check out our best personal locator beacons (and satellite messengers)

 You also will need the following extra items: a balaclava to protect your face from the cold, a pair of goggles to protect your eyes from harsh wind and high-altitude Uv light, hand warmers for hands during the day and inside the sleeping bag at night), and lastly, trekking poles for stability and to test the safety of ice and snow depth.

 Choose foods that are high in calories because you will need all the extra fuel you can get.
 Make sure the food you bring will not freeze while you hike.
 Dehydrated food, crackers, jerky, and nuts hold up well in the cold, but candy, fruits, and granola bars do not.
 You can break a tooth trying to gnaw on a frozen apple or milky way.